Yugandhar-M/Conduira-Internship/Web_Scrapping/readme.md

 # Web Scraping Exercise

-This an exercise of Web Scraping as a part of 5 weeks Internship at Conduira Online Platform.
+This is an exercise of Web Scraping as a part of 5 weeks Internship at Conduira Online Platform.

 ### Task
 This python program demonstrates the idea of Web Scraping.
 The program extracts rating of all Episodes of 'Game Of Thrones' as per IMDB and prints in the terminal and also in generates a Ratings.txt with the extracted information being written.